 However, in enterprise-level sites such links are tough to get because different teams are responsible for different parts of the website, making internal linking convoluted and time-consuming.

 Therefore, before you add more pages to your site, it’s advisable to audit its internal linking.
-When you crawl your website site in JetOctopus Site Audit tool, you will see two reports of internal linking in the dashboard.
+When you crawl your website in the JetOctopus Site Audit tool, you will see two reports of internal linking in the dashboard.

 The Internal Links Report